Star Wars Jedi Knight 2: Jedi Outcast Review: A Disturbance in the Force

 In that way, I look back on the game with rose-tinted glasses.
 Unfortunately, those glasses now have a crack running right through them.
 In 2019, Star Wars Jedi Knight 2: Jedi Outcast is a game laden with age.
 Pushing through its early stages on console is perhaps the least amount of fun you'll have in a Star Wars game.
 Its gunplay is stiff and frustrating.
 Using a controller is no substitute for a game made for mouse and keyboard.
 And its level design is bearish, devoid of logical and helpful checkpoints.

 Unless you must absolutely play this game on console, I'd suggest sticking with the much cheaper PC port, which looks just as good and plays better.
 Or, perhaps, simply pick up Star Wars Jedi: Fallen Order, a game made for modern, more civilized sensibilities.

-This Star Wars Jedi Knight 2: Jedi Outcast review was performed on the PlayStation 4.
+[Note: A copy of Star Wars Jedi Knight 2: Jedi Outcast was provided by Aspyr for the purpose of this review.]